Council looks at grant that could provide four new deputies, new traffic enforcement unit

 Clarendon County Council Chairman Dwight Stewart said “the caveat for us, if the grant is terminated and when it terminates, we may not be able to come up at the county level with additional funds for these positions.”

 “I know that David has talked to the sheriff about that,” he said of Epperson.
-“So, I think at this time, it would be wiser for us to delay accepting the grant until we know exactly what the grant will give us.”
+“So, I think at this time, it would be wiser for us to delay accepting the grant until we know exactly what the grant will give us.
+As long as the vehicles aren’t restricted after the grant.
+It would be terrible to have four vehicles to look through the fence at.”